bkoohi/ROKS-Satellite-in-Azure/readme.md

 By default the limit is 10 vCPU per region and it needs to be modified from portal to at least 24 or higher.

-### 2- Deployement
-1- Install Azure AZ Command line in your local host or laptop following in Mac OS:
+2- Install Azure AZ Command line in your local host or laptop following in Mac OS:
 ```
 brew update && brew install azure-cli
 ```

 For other OSes, follow these instructions: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-macos?view=azure-cli-latest

-2- Login in Azure using:
+3- Login in Azure using:
 ```
 az login
 ```
 It will bring up Azure Login in a browser and prompts for login

-3- To test your ID and account:
+4- To test your ID and account:
 ```
 az account list
 ```

-4- Find your subscription ID:
+5- Find your subscription ID:
 ```
 az account show
 ```
 Look for
 "id: xxxxxx"

-5- Setup the subscription
+6- Setup the subscription
 ```
 az account set --subscription=xxxxx
 ```
-6- Create a principal service
+7- Create a principal service
 ```
 az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/xxxxx" -n"satelline-service-principal"
 ```
+8- if you don't have ibmcloud cli and sat plugin installed then follow these steps: https://cloud.ibm.com/docs/satellite?topic=satellite-setup-cli

+### 2- Deployement

-7- Go to IBM Cloud Satellite offering using Azure Quick Start https://cloud.ibm.com/satellite/locations/create/azure
+1- Go to IBM Cloud Satellite offering using Azure Quick Start https://cloud.ibm.com/satellite/locations/create/azure

 Enter AppID, Tenant ID and passwd generated in previous step and select Verify